-9 CONCLUSION
+9 Conclusion

 In this paper, we generalized the finite-alphabet based work of derivatives to work over a symbolic alphabet and to incorporate Boolean combinations, and showed how to use such symbolic Boolean derivatives to solve regular expression membership constraints in SMT.
 Our solver, dZ3, achieves state-of-the-art performance on standard benchmark sets, and significant speedup on constraints involving intersection and complement, where no existing solver does consistently well across benchmark sets.
-While we have experimentally validated the main ideas, many further promising optimizations remain to be explored; in particular taking advatage of algebraic laws of derivatives of EREs and designing heuristics that capture common usage patterns and that can be exploited by CDCL-based solvers.
+While we have experimentally validated the main ideas, many further promising directions remain to be explored: for example, generalizing concrete regex constraints to constraints over regex and string variables, and designing heuristics that capture common usage patterns and that can be exploited by CDCL-based solvers.